Wallet for end users

 3. Withdrawals use that account_id as the source of funds.

-Pattern C — One Account per user under their own Entity
+Pattern C: one Account per user under their own Entity

 flowchart LR

-A1 -->|Withdrawal<br/>CEP: Client A name| O1[Client A bank]
+A1 -->|"Mexican payment receipt: Client A name"| O1[Client A bank]

-A2 -->|Withdrawal<br/>CEP: Client B name| O2[Client B bank]
+A2 -->|"Mexican payment receipt: Client B name"| O2[Client B bank]

 Set up: